Secrets to Writing a Tender That Wins Contracts

 Tony McKelvie, a Director at Tenders-UK

-Speaking of compelling reading, imagine being the poor evaluator reading through piles of dry, boring tenders.
-Eventually they all blend together into an undifferentiated pile of blah.
+Speaking of compelling reading, imagine being the poor evaluator reading through piles of dry, bland tenders.
+Eventually, they all blend together into an undifferentiated pile of blah.

 While humour and flowery prose aren’t a good fit for a tender, that doesn’t mean your tender has to read like a business memo.
 Here are some style tips for keeping things interesting.

-- Be active.
+• Be active.
 Overusing the passive voice (“The boilers were installed by XYZ Heating”) makes your writing sound weaker and less direct.
-When you can, use the active voice (“XYZ Heating installed the boilers”) instead.
+Use the active voice (“XYZ Heating installed the boilers”) instead.

-Need more help?
-You’ll find some very good advice in the article How to Write in Plain English from the Plain English Campaign.
+You’ll find some excellent advice in the article How to Write in Plain English from the Plain English Campaign.

-Chances are, even if you think you’ve gathered everything you need before you start writing, you’ll still discover at some point that you’re missing a key piece of information.
+Chances are, even if you think you’ve gathered everything you need before writing, you’ll still discover that you’re missing critical information.

-Here’s a tip from journalism on how to keep rolling even when that happens: Use the term “TK”, which stands for “to come”.
-(There are lots of theories as to why it’s a K and not a C.) Journalists drop this term into articles when they know they’re missing info but want to keep moving along.
+Here’s a tip from journalism on how to keep rolling even when that happens: Use the term “TK”, which stands for “to come.”
+(There are many theories about why it’s a K and not a C.) Journalists drop this term into articles when they know they’re missing information but want to keep moving.

 Once you have your tender written, it’s time to make sure it’s perfect.
 That’s where proofreading comes in.
-Eliminate all distractions before undertaking this step, because proofreading is detail work that requires a lot of focus.
+Eliminate all distractions before undertaking this step because proofreading is detailed work that requires a lot of focus.

 This helpful article from Tenders-UK spells out everything you need to double-check when proofreading your tender.
 For example, make sure you have:

-Then follow these next tips for making sure you catch every last mistake in your tender; these tactics come from my own 20+ years of journalism experience, so while they may sound a little odd…they work!
+Then follow these next tips for ensuring you catch every last mistake in your tender; these tactics come from my 20+ years of journalism experience, so while they may sound a little odd…they work!

-That’s right: Start at the end and read your piece of content backwards.
+Read it backward: That’s right!
+Start at the end and read your content backward.
 This will help you catch misspellings and misused words you didn’t notice before.

-If you’ve ever copied-and-pasted a letter you wrote (and edited) in a word processing document into an email, you’ve probably noticed how you suddenly discover yet more errors.
+Change the font: If you’ve ever copied and pasted a letter you wrote (and edited) into an email in a word processing document, you’ve probably noticed how you suddenly discover more errors.

 If you’re not confident in your ability when it comes down to how to write winning tenders, it might make sense to hire a business that can support you—so you can spend your time and resources on actually running your business.